alamo3/787FMC-SIM/README.md

 - Implement Stars and Approaches for Arrival Airport
 - Fix issues with GUI
 - Start looking into performance tables for 787-9

+Changelog in V1.25 (4/17/2018):

+I KNOW ITS BEEN LONG BUT A LOT OF WORK WAS DONE:

+- FMC texture and module inside actual plane has been revamped to be more realistic
+- Implement a working FMC Module inside the ACTUAL X-PLANE MODEL
+- Implemented a UDP server in C++ that sends data over to the JVM Module
+- Modified .acf file to add click buttons for the new FMC
+- Added commands for each FMC Button
+- Implemented Java UDP Server
+- POSINIT and IDENT PAGES functional in FMC now
+- Implemented SASL OpenGL drawing inside the 787
+- Added Datarefs for FMC into X-Plane